-Shery Layne (Texas Tech)
+Shery Layne (Texas Tech)| email

 Upon graduating from UTA, Shery began her banking career with NorthPark National Bank and continued with Comerica Bank after NorthPark was acquired.
 She has more than 35 years of banking experience in North Texas and with Comerica.
 Shery is a line lender and alternate group manager for the North Texas office of Commercial Real Estate for Comerica in Dallas, Texas.
 Prior to joining the real estate group in 1991, she was a middle market lender.

 Shery’s hobbies include art, reading, jewelry making, greyhound rescue and traveling.
 She is also sailing certified and enjoys the occasional game of golf and tennis.
 She actively participates in circuit training and avidly practices yoga.
-Shery is a widow and has two grown children, a son Garrett who works in meteorology, is a Delta Upsilon alum from University of Oklahoma and holds a master’s in geographic information systems from University of Alabama, Huntsville.
+Shery is a widow and has two grown children, a son Garrett who received his degree in meteorology and is a Delta Upsilon alumnus from University of Oklahoma and holds a M.S. in geographic information systems from University of Alabama, Huntsville.
 He currently works for NASA in Washington, D.C., in the Disasters Group.
-She has a daughter Erin who’s a volleyball student athlete that studied nursing and is a Gamma Phi Beta alumna from University of Delaware.
+She has a daughter Erin who as a volleyball student athlete received her B.S. in nursing and is a Gamma Phi Beta alumna from University of Delaware.
 She is currently a traveling intensive care unit nurse.

 Megan Smiley Wick (Washington State)| email